 Tabula Rasa is a fresh start, literally.
 The characters have a blank slate as Willow screws up a spell that she tries to use to make Buffy forget about her memories of being in a paradise afterlife and Tara from remembering all of the fights that they have about all of the magic that Willow uses.
 The result is everyone having amnesia of who/what they are.
 It’s one of my absolute favorite episodes.
 It’s funny and all-around entertaining.
 A nice depart from the doom and gloom.

-As You Wereis an episode that I love mostly because it is a big slap to Buffy’s face.
+As You Wereis an episode that I love mostly because it is a big slap in Buffy’s face.
 Riley’s back and I never thought I’d be excited to see him again.
-He basically serves as a wake up call for Buffy.
+He basically serves as a wake-up call for Buffy.
 He’s now happily married and kicking supernatural butt with someone who understands him.
 He’s doing his job with someone that supports and loves him.
 Their relationship is wholesome and right.
-Buffy on the other hand is flipping burgers and screwing a vampire that doesn’t have a soul.
-She went from having a true love (Angel), dating someone who helped her mature and find the strength to be on her own (Riley), and then there’s Spike.
-Someone she’s screwing just to avoid thinking about how her life has been turned upside down.
+Buffy, on the other hand, is flipping burgers and screwing a vampire that doesn’t have a soul.
+She went from having a true love (Angel), dating someone who helped her mature and finds the strength to be on her own (Riley), and then there’s Spike.
+Someone, she’s screwing just to avoid thinking about how her life has been turned upside down.
 Their relationship is indecent and all around perverted.
 Riley comes back to remind her that, hey, you’re The Slayer.
 Act like it.
 Have some respect for yourself.